SAP Fiori for SAP S/4HANA – Understanding SAP Business Roles

 SAP Business Roles in SAP S/4HANA

-SAP has already delivered over 460 SAP Business Role templates for SAP S/4HANA, and 300 business role templates for SAP S/4HANA Cloud.
+SAP has already delivered over 600 SAP Business Role templates for SAP S/4HANA Cloud, private edition and SAP S/4HANA On-Premise.
+More than 400 business role templates are delivered for SAP S/4HANA Cloud, public edition.

 You can see this if you select the relevant product suite, then aggregate all apps and classic UIs.
 For example, by selecting main filter All Apps for SAP S/4HANA, then All Apps, then press the Select All icon button at the top of the app list, and then press the Aggregate button in the footer.

-The delivered business role templates include 370 leading business roles and just under 100 additional business roles.
+The delivered business role templates include 419 leading business roles and 189 additional business roles.
 Leading business roles are the primary owners of one or more apps or classic UIs.
 Additional business roles combine existing content from leading business roles in new ways to meet specific use cases.

 If you would like to find out more about the difference between Leading and Additional Roles you can find that in the Help documentation for the SAP Fiori apps reference library in the section Adding Apps from Business Roles or Business Catalogs to the Current Selection.

-What’s included in a SAP Business Role for SAP S/4HANA
+What’s included in a SAP Business Role template for SAP S/4HANA

 Each SAP Business Role template includes: